JakeNorkusDT/ace-box-ext-hot-logs-in-context/roles/my-use-case/files/docs/content/02_Lab2/index.md

-## Lab 2: Bridging Observability Gaps.
+## Lab 2: Bridging Observability Gaps

 ### What will this lab focus on?